Kinsey in Houston County, Alabama — The American South (East South Central)

 Erected 1993 by the Historic Chattahoochee Commission, Town of Kinsey, Houston County Commission and Dothan Landmarks Foundation.

 Topics.
 This historical marker Churches & Religion • Education.

 Location.
 31° 17.959′ N, 85° 20.706′ W. Marker is in Kinsey, Alabama, in Houston County.
 Marker is at the intersection of Broad Street (County Road 41) and Bethel Road, on the left when traveling east on Broad Street.
 Touch for map.
 Marker is at or near this postal address: 725 Broad Street, Dothan AL 36303, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 The Waddell House (approx. 1.6 miles away); Headland Presbyterian Church (approx. 1.6 miles away); Shelley General Store (approx. 1.6 miles away); First Baptist Church of Headland (approx. 3.6 miles away); Henry County Confederate Memorial (approx. 3.7 miles away); Headland, Alabama / Headland Public Square (approx. 3.7 miles away); Headland World War I Monument (approx. 3.7 miles away); Head's Land Yielded Fruits of Success (approx. 3.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 468 times since then.
+It was originally submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 552 times since then and 44 times this year.
 Photos: 1, 2, 3, 4. submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.